spatie/laravel-sluggable/README.md

 $model->name = 'changed name';
 $model->save(); //slug stays "my-name"
 ```
+If you want to explicitly update the slug on the model you can call `generateSlug()` on your model at any time to make the slug according to your other options.
+Don't forget to `save()` the model to persist the update to your database.

 If you want unique slugs for a scope, such as "http://example.com/category1/my-slug" and "http://example.com/category2/my-slug", you can use `scopeTo()`